 Wholesale Custom Fabric Printing Options

-When you’re a part of the textile industry, you hear words like screen printing, digital sublimation printing, and even digital ink direct printing.
+What are the different methods of Custom Fabric Printing?
+(And why do they matter?)
+Being part of the textile industry, it’s common to hear words like screen printing, digital sublimation printing, and even digital ink direct printing.
 These custom fabric printing options are in mills across the world so we decided to find out more about it.
 Ready to learn more?

 Flat-Bed Screen Printing